brian-dawn/jot/README.md

 ## Install

-If you don't have Rust installed click [here](https://rustup.rs/).
+If you don't have Rust installed an easy way is to use [rustup](https://rustup.rs/).

 Build and install with:

     cargo install --path .

-Create `$HOME/.config/jot/config.toml` by running:
+Create `$HOME/.config/jot/config.toml` by running (or make it yourself):

     jot